tensorchord/pgvecto.rs-docs/src/getting-started/installation.md

 # Installation

-There are three ways to install `pgvecto.rs`.
+There are four ways to install `pgvecto.rs`.

 ## Docker